Nagler-Rolz NR 54

-The Nagler-Rolz NR 54 is an Austrian experimental foldable backpack helicopter developed during World War II.
+The Nagler-Rolz NR 54 is a German experimental foldable backpack helicopter developed during World War II.
 An enlarged variant, the NR 55, was also built.

 Design and development

 The NR 54 was developed by Austrian engineers Bruno Nagler and Franz Rolz.
 The helicopter featured a three-legged undercarriage design and a single seat.
 The NR 54 V1 prototype featured a single-bladed rotor, while the V2 prototype had a more traditional two-bladed unit.
 Both prototypes were powered by a piston engines mounted on the rotor blades, with the V1 having a single 24 hp engine driving two contra-rotating propellers, and the V2 having two 8 hp single-cylinder variants of the Argus As 8.
 This configuration eliminated torque, negating the need for a tail rotor.

 The enlarged NR 55 a proof of concept aircraft based on the configuration of the NR 54 V1 and was powered by a 40 hp engine in an aerodynamic fairing.